 - 1.2.3 - Players who request alternate status must have tried out during the spring annual placement tryout to be eligible for participation as an alternate for the following winter season.

-- 1.2.4 - Alternate determinations shall be approved only after the expiration of all roster appeals.
+- 1.2.4 - Alternate determinations shall be approved only after the full-time player rosters have been set and finalized.

 - 1.2.5 - Players whose registration request is approved will be

 added to the Team roster and will be offered the following